Find The Saint

 Bishop of Paris

 While in Paris in 555, Sibelius, the bishop of Paris, died, and King Childebert had Germanus consecrated as the bishop of Paris.
-Under Germauns’ influence, King Childebert is said to have led a reformed life.
+Under Germanus’ influence, King Childebert is said to have led a reformed life.
 In his new role, the bishop continued to practice the virtues and austerities of his monastic life, working to diminish the suffering caused by the incessant wars.
 Germanus is reported to miraculously cured the King of a fatal illness.
 His example and his preaching brought about the conversion of many sinners and careless Christians.

 Attended Councils